dylan-lang/dylan-tool/documentation/source/index.rst

 #.
 Updates the registry to have an entry for each library in the workspace's
     active packages or their dependencies.

-    The :file:`registry` directory is created at the same level as the :file:`workspace.json` file and all registry files are written to a subdirectory named after the local platform.
+    The :file:`registry` directory is created in the root of the workspace and all registry files are written to a subdirectory named after the local platform.

     If a dependency is also an active package in this workspace, the active package is preferred over the specific version listed as a dependency.

-.. note:: Registry files are only created if they apply to the platform of the local machine.
+.. note:: Registry files are only created if they apply to the platform of the
+          local machine.
 For example, on the ``x86_64-linux`` platform LID files that specify ``Platforms: win32`` will not cause a registry file to be generated.

 Example:
 ~~~~~~~~